NiuTrans/ABigSurvey/README.md

     + <a href="#information-retrieval-and-text-mining">Information Retrieval and Text Mining</a>
     + <a href="#interpretability-and-analysis-of-models-for-nLP">Interpretability and Analysis of Models for NLP</a>
     + <a href="#knowledge-graph">Knowledge Graph</a>
-    + <a href="#language-grounding-to-vision-and-robotics-and-beyond">Language Grounding to Vision, Robotics and Beyond</a>
+    + <a href="#language-grounding-to-vision-robotics-and-beyond">Language Grounding to Vision, Robotics and Beyond</a>
-    + <a href="#linguistic-theories-and-cognitive-modeling-and-psycholinguistics">Linguistic Theories, Cognitive Modeling and Psycholinguistics</a>
+    + <a href="#linguistic-theories-cognitive-modeling-and-psycholinguistics">Linguistic Theories, Cognitive Modeling and Psycholinguistics</a>
     + <a href="#machine-learning-for-nlp">Machine Learning for NLP</a>
     + <a href="#machine-translation">Machine Translation</a>
     + <a href="#named-entity-recognition">Named Entity Recognition</a>